Zachary-Bohem-Projects/PythonJupyterLearning/README.md

-# Python _ Jupyter _ Latex
+# Python _ Jupyter

-This repository is documentation of multiple projects where I learn Python, Jupyter, and Latex.
+This repository is documentation of multiple projects where I learn Python and Jupyter and some ways of using both.